Get insider access

 Compared To Other Projectors

 The Epson Mini EF12 is a decent portable projector.
-It straddles a fine line between quality and portability; it has better image quality than smaller and more portable projectors and worse image quality than heavier projectors.
+It straddles a fine line between quality and portability; it has better image quality than most smaller and more portable projectors and worse image quality than heavier projectors.
 It's hard to beat if you need a projector that you can easily bring to your friends' basements to project some streaming content, but it's a bit expensive for what it offers.
-The Epson EpiqVision Flex CO-W01 is cheaper and offers better image quality, but it's bigger and heavier.
+The Epson EpiqVision Flex CO-W01 is cheaper and provides better image quality, but it's bigger and heavier.
 Inversely, the XGIMI Elfin looks almost as good as the EF12 but is smaller, lighter, and cheaper.

 XGIMI Halo+